About the tool

 - WWF’s science-based conservation expertise on key issues such as climate, energy, food, water, oceans and biodiversity, spanning 6,000 staff in over 100 countries;

 - WWF’s experience in developing transformative corporate sustainability initiatives and co-developing science-based multi-stakeholder sustainability certification standards;

 - WWF’s high-level participation in cutting-edge sustainable finance initiatives.

-WWF’s proprietary RI framework is built on six pillars of ESG integration (outlined below), comprised of 14 indicators and 88 sub-indicators.
+WWF’s RI framework is built on six pillars of ESG integration (outlined below), comprised of 14 indicators and 88 sub-indicators.
 Sub-indicators consist of questions with binary “yes/no” answers.
-To view the detailed analyses and benefit from the tool’s full functionalities, users should request access.
+To view the detailed analyses and benefit from the tool’s full functionalities, users should request free access.